9 Health Benefits of Red Fruits and Vegetables

 Red foods consist of everything from fruits, including watermelon, strawberries, cherries, raspberries, apples; and vegetables like tomatoes, red peppers, red onions, and red cabbage.
 These colorful and tasty foods are gifts from nature.
-They offer many health benefits because they have some of the following nutrients; lycopene, ellagic acid, quercetin, hesperidin, fiber, Vitamin A and Vitamin C. Don’t forget you can even get plenty of these nutrients in processed tomato products as well, salsa, spaghetti sauce and ketchup.
+They offer many health benefits because they have some of the following nutrients; lycopene, ellagic acid, quercetin, hesperidin, fiber, vitamin A and vitamin C.

-- Protects the body from prostate, cervical and lung cancer
+- Protecting the body from prostate, cervical and lung cancer.

-- Lowers LDL cholesterol, which is the bad cholesterol in the body
+- Lowering LDL cholesterol, which is the bad cholesterol in the body.

-- Support joint tissue for those with arthritis
+- Supporting joint tissue for those with arthritis.

-- Keeps one regular aiding in gastrointestinal health
+- Keeping one regular by aiding in gastrointestinal health.

 There are many ways to sneak in extra red fruits and vegetables daily.
 Here are a few recipes to try to get nature’s fast food with red color and nutrients.